eugene-doe/UnityCarExample/README.md

 * Rear view mirror
 * Camera switching (press C)
 * Automatic switching to the side view camera when the car enters the ramp

-More features to be added later.
-Feel free to fork, collaborators welcome!